Kycklingris/portfolio/index.md

 	read-more="/projects/b34n"
 	content=
 "
-B34-N is an online multiplayer asymmetrical top-down cooperative shooter.
+B34-N is an online multiplayer top-down cooperative shooter.
-This was our second game project at Futuregames, and can only be described as a failure.
+This was my second game project at Futuregames, and can only be described as a failure.
 However, due to the unique aspect of online multiplayer I feel it is worth showcasing.
-Particularly since the online was my responsibility.
-"
+- Working with **C#** in **Unity**
+- Implementing online networking using the **Mirror** library "
 %}